Running experiments

 LimitationsDirect link to Limitations

 - No tool span for mocked calls.
-A mocked call returns its output before the tool executes, so it does not create a tool span.
+A mocked call returns its output before the tool executes, so it doesn't create a tool span.
 Trajectory scorers backed by stored traces may therefore not see mocked tool calls.
 Trajectory extraction that falls back to the agent's message output still sees them, so trajectory scoring can differ depending on your observability configuration.

 Async experimentsDirect link to Async experiments